arevaldez/TechFlip/content/blog/react-context-api-passing-state-to-child-components-made-easy/index.md

 <br/>

 Because _context_ was passed through the consumer and _context_ subscribes to the state of the Parent, we have access to _people_!
 All we have to do to grab the content is execute **context.people** What is happening here is the Child component is mapping through each item within people.
-Then it is displaying a sentance using the name and age from each _people_ item.
+Then it is displaying a sentence using the name and age from each _people_ item.

 Let me take a little detour real quick to hopefully save you some headaches.
 Let's look at the Provider one more time.